TrellixVulnTeam/Stocks-Sentiment-Analyzer_V906/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
+This section should list any major frameworks that we built our project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.
 * [Streamlit](https://streamlit.io/)
 * [Flair](https://github.com/flairNLP/flair)
 * [PyTorch](https://pytorch.org/)